-The Irish will be represented by a five-man lifting team, but South Bend's "Dave's Gym" is favored to win the team title.
+The Irish will be represented by a five-man lifting team, but South Bend's "Dave's Gym" is favored to win the the newly formed 242-pound weight class this year.
+Tom Lentych, Dave's Gym, is favored to win the Mr. Indiana senior division after failing by a point last year.